CHLNDDEV/OceanMesh2D/README.md

 ### Unreleased (on current HEAD of the Projection branch)
 ## Added
+- `meshgen.build()` now will rewind the iteration set in the case mesh improvement cannot improve the qualities. https://github.com/CHLNDDEV/OceanMesh2D/pull/234
 -  `msh.plot()` now has a `cmap` in which the user can specify their any `cmocean` colormap
 - `radius_separated_points` function that trims the points in the mesh to have a specified resolution that can be used before `m_quiver` so that vectors are evenly plotted. https://github.com/CHLNDDEV/OceanMesh2D/pull/225
 - Deleting boundary conditions by specifyng their indices in `msh.object.bd` field.
 See https://github.com/CHLNDDEV/OceanMesh2D/pull/205